getify/You-Dont-Know-JS/async & performance/ch6.md

 But remember, obsessing about `+x` versus `x | 0` is in most cases likely a waste of effort.
 This is a microperformance issue, and one that you shouldn't let dictate/degrade the readability of your program.

 While performance is very important in critical paths of your program, it's not the only factor.
-Among several options which are roughly similar in performance, readability should be another important concern.
+Among several options that are roughly similar in performance, readability should be another important concern.

 ## Tail Call Optimization (TCO)